 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-While Apollos was at Corinth, Paul took the road through the interior and arrived at Ephesus.
-There he found some disciples
+While Apollos was in Corinth, Sha'ul completed his travels through the inland country and arrived at Ephesus, where he found a few talmidim.

 Apollos (who we met in chapter 18) had been in Ephesus but had now moved on to Corinth as Paul arrived in Ephesus.
 Ephesus was an important commercial city as well as a hub of satanic worship.
 It would be in what is today known as the modern nation of Turkey.
 We see here that although most of the city was filled with pagans, Paul did find some that believed in Jesus.